 Whooping cough reaches epidemic levels in Colorado

-The Colorado Department of Public Health and Environment says babies are very susceptible to whooping cough, an epidemic that continues to surge in 2013, especially in Weld County.
+The Colorado Department of Public Health and Environment says babies are very susceptible to whooping cough, an epidemic that continues to surge in 2013

 The number of whooping cough cases in Colorado is spiking to epidemic levels and public health officials are urging families to get vaccinated.